-- 1. On-campus attendance and participation in the project meetings and project skills trainings, is mandatory, see Article 4.4 of the EER.
+- On-campus attendance and participation in the project meetings and project skills trainings, is mandatory, see Article 4.4 of the EER.
 Missing a meeting/training in this article means failure to be present during part of or the complete meeting/training, inadequate participation or inadequately completing the assignments.
 For project meetings the project tutor or project coordinator decides whether a student missed it or not, and for the skill trainings the lecturer or project coordinator. - 2.
 All project meetings are mandatory.
 One project meeting may be missed each block of the three blocks of a semester, without consequences, as an arrangement to cover force majeure and may only be used as such.
 If two or more meetings are missed in the first or second block of the semester, the student will not have access to the exam of that project phase and that phase will count as grade zero.
 If two meetings are missed in the third block of the semester, the student will automatically receive a lowered individual grade.
-If three or more meetings are missed in the third block of the semester are missed in the third block of the semester. - 3.
+If three or more meetings are missed in the third block of the semester, the student will not have access to the exam of that project phase and that phase will count as grade zero. - 3.
 Participation in project skill trainings is taken into account in the final grading.
 If a student has missed three or more skills trainings, the student will not be able to participate in the final examination of the project, meaning that an NG is given for the project.
 This NG will also be awarded if after the final examination it turns out that a student that was ineligible still participated.